MattWestb/EFR32-FW/BrandingEFR32/README.md

 I think that is made for not being possible "streeling" devices without having hw access to them (= SWD flashing).

 Alos if you is having one IKEA device hockedup you shall dumping the user airia that can being used for "transforming" one device if you like.
-The main firmware can beeing restored from one OTA filee but not the user data so all dups of its is wery wellcome in the comunity for firmware transforming.
+The main firmware can beeing restored from one OTA filee but not the user data so all dumps of its is wery wellcome in the comunity for firmware transforming.